StavrosNik4/AI-Agent-for-Space-Invaders/README.md

 ### Game State Preprocess

+The Game State is the 210x160 screenshot of the game's current frame.
+I grayscale, crop, normalize and downscale it to a 84x84 image.

 ### Neural Network Architectures Used
 I use PyTorch to define and manage the architectures of the Neural Networks.
 I used 2 kinds of architectures for this project.
 I wanted to check if the second one was indeed better for this kind of problem as stated in the scientific papers I read.
-For both kinds of networks the input layer is the 4 last preprocessed images of the game state while the output is
+For both kinds of networks the input layer is the 4 last preprocessed images of the game state while the output is a list of 6 numbers (as many as the option the agent have).

 #### Convolutional Neural Network (CNN)

 As you can see in the image, we use 2 Convolutional Layers and 1 Fully Connected.